 When a dog starts barking up a storm the second you leave — and keeps it up until you return — you’ve got separation anxiety on your hands.
 This is a panic disorder and, to them, your departure is on par with getting lost at the grocery store as a kid, i.e. it can trigger a full-blown panic attack in your pet.
 Milder cases of separation anxiety may just involve some barking and pacing, but in more extreme ones, dogs can damage property or even injure themselves while trying to escape your home to find you.
 Again, keeping your dog ‘under threshold’ can help.
 In this case, that means not leaving them alone for longer than they’re comfortable — at first.

 Start practicing short departures: walking to the front door, opening and closing it, then going back to your dog and treating them.
 The next step is walking out the door, closing it behind you, then returning and treating.
 Keep an eye on their body language and shorten the time you’re away if you pick up on distress signals.
 Baby steps.
-When you’re not around, a stuffed Kong can keep your pup distracted, CBD can calm them down, and a video monitor can monitor their stress levels.
+When you’re not around, a stuffed Kong can keep your pup distracted and a video monitor can monitor their stress levels.
 If your dog’s separation anxiety stays at fever pitch, consider consulting with your vet about anti-anxiety medication (but only after you’ve exhausted all training options).